guocaoyi/create-chrome-ext/README.md

 λ pnpm create chrome-ext my-crx-app --template vanilla-ts
 ```

-You can also generator the project with `crx` cli.
+You can also generator the project with `crx` cli, run:
-run:

 ```bash
 λ npm install create-chrome-ext --global